DinoChiesa/get-gcp-access-token/README.md

 2. the code shows the API flow, the sequence of calls to make.
 So people can start from this working example and buid code for other scripting environments or platforms.
-Powershell, python, and etc.
+Powershell, python, groovy, and etc.

 There are currently these examples here: